BobConanDev/android-best-practices/README.md

 **Split a large style file into other files.** You don't need to have a single `styles.xml` file.
 Android SDK supports other files out of the box, there is nothing magical about the name `styles`, what matters are the XML tags `<style>` inside the file.
 Hence you can have files `styles.xml`, `styles_home.xml`, `styles_item_details.xml`, `styles_forms.xml`.
 Unlike resource directory names which carry some meaning for the build system, filenames in `res/values` can be arbitrary.

 <a name="colorsxml"></a>
 **`colors.xml` is a color palette.** There should be nothing in your `colors.xml` other than a mapping from a color name to an RGBA value.
 This helps avoid repeating RGBA values and as such will make it easy to change or refactor colors, and also will make it explicit how many different colors are being used.
-Normally for a aesthetic UI, it is important to reduce the variety of colors being used.
+Normally for an aesthetic UI, it is important to reduce the variety of colors being used.

 *So, don't define your colors.xml like this:*